 About

-The mission of The Center for Religion and Global Citizenry is to increase UW-Madison students’ religious literacy and their facility for communicating across boundaries of faith so that they may function effectively as citizens of a religiously diverse world.
+The previous Center for Religion and Global Citizenry (CRGC) was established in 2017 after the closing of the Lubar Institute for the Study of Abrahamic Religions in June 2016.
+CRGC’s mission was to increase UW-Madison students’ religious literacy and their facility for communicating across boundaries of faith so that they may function effectively as citizens of a religiously diverse world.
+It served as a resource for UW-Madison students and the greater Madison community for interfaith programming and discussion.
+CRGC collaborated with the University Religious Workers on selected projects and was a founding partner of the LOKA Initiative at UW-Madison.

 Our Programs